Frequently Asked Questions

 Using the School Finder

 Go to the Schools page and enter your postcode or area name.
-You can adjust the search radius and apply filters for school type, Ofsted rating, and more.
+You can adjust the search radius and apply filters for school type, inspection rating, and more.
 You can also use the Map view to browse schools visually.

 Catchment area mapping is a planned feature.
 Currently, you can search by distance from a location to find nearby schools.
 We are working on adding official catchment boundaries where they are available.